 Written Problems Involving Multiplication and Division

 Students develop an understanding of multiplication and division and the relationships between numbers by solving written problems.
-The types of problems presented below with examples can help students see basic number facts about multiplication and division in a variety of ways.
-Using problems to introduce basic number facts promotes students to reason their way to solutions and thus develops a better sense of operations.
+The types of problems with examples presented below can help students see basic number facts about multiplication and division in a variety of ways.
+Using problems to introduce basic number facts encourages students to reason their way to solutions and thus develops a better sense of operations.

 The written problem examples below contain single-digit numbers.
 The structures of both types of written problems also lend themselves to multi-digit numbers.
-The problems are represented using Cuisenaire rods.
+The problems are represented using relational rods.

 Julie bought 5 books for her classmates.
 Each book cost her $2.00.
 How much did Julie spend on all these books?